 •data trawling — with large multi-variate datasets there is a high probability that statistically significant findings can be discovered somewhere in the data — brute-force processing of datasets looking for significant results that relate to a particular area of research interest, with or without explicit pre-conceptions, will often succeed but may well be entirely spurious.
 Techniques such as data-mining, cluster-hunting and factor analysis may all be 'misused' in this way

 •temporal or spatial effects — the temporal or spatial sequence or arrangement of samples may be of critical importance, for many reasons.
 Examples of temporal effects include: dependence of test results on previous tests (e.g. in wine tasting); the temporal context of research — responses to questions on a particular topic may be very different if that topic has had a very high profile in the news in the immediate past (e.g. personal safety, terrorism, heart disease from too much salt in the diet, attitudes to eating Beef following the BSE/vCJD scare etc.) — this affects both the nature and the absolute levels (assigned values) of responses; temporal effects can also be observed in data collected as a sequence using research staff whose accuracy and attention diminish over time (for example in repeated recording of counts in microscopy; or repeated digitization of data points, of repeated asking of questions to interviewees).
-Examples of spatial effects include: location dependence (for example social groupings in specific areas, types of building, membership of organizations etc); local correlation of results due to water, materials or other flows (e.g. contaminant levels in soil samples at various locations may be related to each other due to groundwater or other localized effects).
-Missing data (unsampled or lost data) in the temporal and spatial domains are also very common, especially with automated monitoring equipment that may fail for brief or extended period (e.g. the NASA satellite monitoring data for high-atmosphere ozone levels from 1978 onwards was not available for much of 1995 due to technical problems)
+Examples of spatial effects include: location dependence (for example social groupings in specific areas, types of building, membership of organizations etc.); local correlation of results due to water, materials or other flows (e.g. contaminant levels in soil samples at various locations may be related to each other due to groundwater or other localized effects).
+Missing data (unsampled or lost data) in the temporal and spatial domains are also very common, especially with automated monitoring equipment that may fail for brief or extended periods (e.g. the NASA satellite monitoring data for high-atmosphere ozone levels from 1978 onwards was not available for much of 1995 due to technical problems)

 •over- and under-scoring — the responses individuals provide to questions or tasks often show a distinct bias.
 When asked to state how confident the respondent is in the answer they have given, almost always the confidence level is over-stated, typically by 10-20% based on the relative frequency of correct responses.
 In some cultures diligence in completing surveys is taken much more seriously than in others.
 In one instance the present author achieved a greater than 100% response rate to a one page questionnaire asking respondents to list their activities on a given day — in principle impossible, but in fact many respondents photocopied the questionnaire and completed multiple sheets, even though this was not requested.
 Such response patterns are the exception — under-reporting is far more prevalent.
 In some instances the errors can be detected, for example by independent measurement or using a separate survey methodology.
 For example, when asked to record each telephone call made and its duration, respondents typically under-record the number of calls but over-score the duration, often rounding up to 1- or 5-minute multiples.
 The product of this particular over-scoring of duration and under-scoring of instances is generally close to the call hours (traffic, or Erlangs) measured using automatic call monitoring equipment, so the effect in terms of traffic estimation tends to cancel out in this case

 •deliberate bias — by judicious selection, combination, arrangement and/or reporting of data (which may have been extremely carefully collected) is an important and serious area of misuse.
-Examples include: deliberate omission of data that does not fit the preconceptions of the researcher, or the conclusions they are seeking; omission or adjustment of data (this may be acceptable practice in some instances, but should always be made explicit — for example, exclusion of outliers on the grounds that they appear to be recording errors).
+Examples include: deliberate omission of data that does not fit the preconceptions of the researcher, or the conclusions they are seeking; omission or adjustment of data (this may be acceptable practice in some instances, but should always be made explicit — for example, exclusion of outliers on the grounds that they appear to be recording errors); and non-reporting of non-significant results.
 Examples in the temporal domain include reporting results for selected time periods, or against selected 'base years' to suggest large changes that may not be of any significance; examples in the spatial domain include re-arranging the set of zones for which reporting is being carried out to increase or decrease a particular level of a variable or correlation — this has a particular historical context in politics, where the practice has become known as Gerrymandering, and in spatial analysis, where the question has been studied in detail and is known as the MAUP problem (see further: Statistics and Statistical Analysis)

 To be meaningful a statistical graph or chart should indicate: